 Christmas is about upholding and creating traditions.
 Every year families bring out ornaments and decorations that have been with them for years, possibly even generations.
 There are certain iconic images that in an instant will take us back in time.

-For me, it is the Danish Christmas heart that brings the scent of a freshly cut spruce, gingerbread cookies and an overall feeling of “hygge”.
-When I see the Danish Christmas heart, I am a little girl with pig tails and big front teeth in the 1980s.
+For me, it is the woven Danish Christmas heart that brings the scent of a freshly cut spruce, gingerbread cookies, and an overall feeling of “hygge”.
+When I see the Danish Christmas heart, I am a little girl with pigtails and big front teeth in the 1980s.
 Our Christmas tree is decorated with the traditional Danish flags and the red and white or green and white Christmas hearts.
 The Danish Christmas hearts are filled with nuts and small gingerbread cookies, and I am anxiously awaiting a visit from Santa Claus, or Julemanden, as we call him in Denmark.

 I am SO excited to share this DIY Danish Christmas heart craft with you!

 They are surprisingly easy to make, once you get a hang of it.
-When you get started, keep in mind that these Christmas hearts are made every year, all over Danish schools… they are truly part of a national Christmas tradition.#DIY #Danish #Christmas heart #craft makes the perfect #giftcard envelope or #handmade ornament.
-Click To Tweet
+When you get started, keep in mind that these Christmas hearts are made every year, all over Danish schools… they are truly part of a national Christmas tradition.

 - I like to use the traditional Danish Christmas colors of white, red and green.
 But feel free to make your own color combinations.

-- Cut the template found HERE.
-Click the link and print the template.
+- Download, print and cut out this template.
 You will only need one copy to make several hearts.

 - Fold a piece of felt as seen.
 I ironed the felt to make a sharp crease.
 Place the paper template on top of the felt with the crease along the straight bottom edge.